- Updated at

 Top most used pentesting tools in 2021

 Out of the 20+ penetration testing tools on the platform, customers from around the world have constantly relied on these 10 to do their job and do it well:

 What is interesting is that the top 3 looked a bit different for our community of offensive security specialists on LinkedIn when we asked them to rank their personal favorites.
 Over 800 people cast their votes and here’s what their pick was:

 Tools are great, but you know what’s better?
 Powerful pentesting features that make them work for you and 10X your impact.

-That is why we constantly develop and add new features to the platform to chain tools and create thoughtful automations (what we call rocket fuel for pentesters) that serve specific purposes in your workflow.
+That is why we constantly develop and add new features to the platform to chain tools and create thoughtful automation (what we call rocket fuel for pentesters) that serves specific purposes in your workflow.

 From the collection of 10+ features on Pentest-Tools.com, customers loved used these the most: